 But if like me, you tend to view a holiday hotel as a place to sleep in between long periods of sightseeing, the Sol Costa Atlantis is an excellent choice for your visit to Puerto de la Cruz.

-Our break was complimentary, but if we had booked through the website in January 2019, we would have paid £960 for a four night holiday.
+Our break was complimentary, but if I had booked through the website in January 2019, the cost would have been £960 for a four night holiday.
 This price is for two people sharing a double room on a bed and breakfast basis.
 It also includes flights from Birmingham, and shared transfers.